 For Dr. Amy Funkeinstein, decluttering was the key to a happy office.
 “I wanted my aesthetic to be inviting, uncluttered, clean, and streamlined – so that the focus is on feeling comfortable and the work that goes on within the walls, rather than being distracted by items in the space.”

-3. Want some inspiration?
-Replicate what you love online
+3. Replicate what you love online for inspiration

 “I am not terribly good at interior decorating, but given that [therapy] is my business, I felt strongly that I wanted it to have a cohesive and calming feel,” says Dr. Funkenstein.
 “I looked at a lot of websites, such as West Elm and CB2, both of which have mid-century modern styles, and I tried as much as I could to copy some of the rooms I liked.
 I invested in the couch (from West Elm) – and the rest is IKEA, clearance aisles at Home Goods, and Amazon!”